Emmy host Neil Patrick Harris helps telecast producer Ken Ehrlich, left, and Academy CEO Bruce Rosenblum roll out the red carpet on Friday.

 EMMY BALLOT: Robert Bianco on who will win -- and who should

-Harris, a How I Met Your Mother star in his second stint as Emmy emcee, has earned high praise (and three Emmys, including one at Sunday's Creative Arts ceremony) for his awards-hosting skills.
+Harris, a How I Met Your Mother star in his second stint as Emmy emcee, has earned high praise (and two Emmys) for his awards-hosting skills.
 He says being a jack-of-all-trades while growing up helped.

 "I dabbled in magic and juggling and I sing some," he says.
 "Those are all, as it turns out, good attributes for being a host."